appwebtech/Admin-API-Blog-Backend-/README.md

 ## Introduction

-In the Web Development Industry, developer-client hinderances do arise vis-à-vis technology mismatch, ideal frameworks to use, frameworks in beta release, SEO, target reach, design process, end-product, tweaking the nitty-gritty to wow both client and end user, etc etc etc.
+In the Web Development Industry, developer-client hindrances do arise vis-à-vis technology mismatch, ideal frameworks to use, frameworks in beta release, SEO, target reach, design process, end-product, tweaking the nitty-gritty to wow both client and end user, etc.

 Many a client who are in need of a Website App find themselves in a dilemma on who to hire, what tech to be used, and above all what the development process will entail.
 So the client would do what most people do.
 Google.
-They type and hit the search button only to realise that there are a myriad ways to solve their problems and approaching a skilled developer would be the best thing.
+They type and hit the search button only to realize that there are a myriad ways to solve their problems and approaching a skilled developer would be the best thing.
 So they search for portfolios  (by the way, most designers/developers rarely keep them as they have already built a customer base) and eventually contact the seemingly best.

-After a series of e-mailing, they realise that the dude or dudess(I'm all for  affirmative action fellows :-) does only half of the work.
+After a series of e-mailing, they realize that the dude or dudess(I'm all for  affirmative action fellows :-) does only half of the work.
 The designer would normally do [FrontEnd Design work](https://www.toptal.com/front-end/job-description), the developer would do [BackEnd Development](https://www.toptal.com/back-end/job-description) whilst a [FullStack Developer](https://www.rubysteps.com/articles/2014/so-you-want-to-become-a-full-stack-developer/) has the sweet spot of doing both FrontEnd and BackEnd work.

 ![fullstack](https://cloud.githubusercontent.com/assets/20464709/21051393/562fecee-be20-11e6-844c-f6e2105b454c.jpeg)

-From my experience, I have come to realise that many are not aware what it means by Client Side and Server Side.
+From my experience, I have come to realize that many are not aware what it means by Client Side and Server Side.
 They always say; I just want it to look "Amazing", "Beautiful!", "Great!", or even "Awesome!".
 This is what has led me to do this project in tranches using [SoC](https://en.wikipedia.org/wiki/Separation_of_concerns) as an eye opener of what it means to work on the Client (FrontEnd) and Server (BackEnd).

 Later on I'll amalgamate the FrontEnd and BackEnd systems to make a fully functional website App.

-Many newbies in the industry never explain themselves so much on what to expect on a BackEnd design, only to wake up and find a deluge of e-mails telling me that the design lacks styling, responsiveness, etc. Then after explaining how the different platforms work, the client would realise that s/he is pointing at a FrontEnd issue which has nothing to do with the BackEnd.
+Many newbies in the industry never explain themselves so much on what to expect on a BackEnd design, only to wake up and find a deluge of e-mails telling them that the design lacks styling, responsiveness, etc. Then after explaining how the different platforms work, the client would realize that s/he is pointing at a FrontEnd issue, which has nothing to do with the BackEnd.

 It is vital to know basic job descriptions in web development, the technologies to be used and what to expect.
-Accepting the agreement without knowing the terminologies used can be a set-back and a time loss.
+Accepting the agreement without knowing the terminologies used can be a setback and a time loss.

-In order to visualise the server side functionalities, with the database (DB) and how the App interacts with data, I have created snapshots of the DB to try and visualise what is happening behind the scenes.
+In order to visualize the server side functionalities, with the database (DB) and how the App interacts with data, I have created snapshots of the DB to try and visualize what is happening behind the scenes.

 The source code is provided in the app and because the software design pattern that I have used to implement the UI is the Model View Controller [MVC](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html), then 90% of the code will reside within the following paths: